Tri-County’s Top Students Honored at Awards CeremonyRead More

-Step 1: Sign up for an Overview Session and Request an Application Packet.
+Step 1: Sign up for an Overview Session.

 Step 2: Prepare for the Overview Session.

 - Ask a parent/guardian, relative, or other support person to attend the Overview Session with you.
 We encourage you to bring someone with you to the Overview Session.
 In fact, we offer a special break-out discussion just for parents and family members!
 (The Overview Session will last about 3½ hours.)

 - (Optional) Bring an unofficial transcript from each high school you previously attended.